KT-dreams/HackerGame-IaC/README.md

 ```

 ## Settings
 Script uses environment variables to set Terraform and Terragrunt version.
-You can overwrite it be setting your values for:
+You can overwrite it by setting your values for:

 - TERRAGRUNT_VERSION
 - TERRAFORM_VERSION